jadecobra/python_tdd_exercises/source/classes.rst

 test_making_a_class_w_initializer
 *********************************************************************************

-When making a new class, we can define an initializer which is a :ref:`method<functions>` that can receive inputs to be used to customize instances/copies of the class
+When making a new class, we can define an initializer which is a :ref:`method<what is a function?>` that can receive inputs to be used to customize instances/copies of the class

 *********************************************************************************
 :red:`RED`: make it fail